Dupuytren’s contracture surgery and treatment

-How long does Dupuytren’s contracture release take?
+How long does Dupuytren’s contracture repair take?

 Surgical time varies according to complexity but usually lasts between 45 and 90 minutes.
-Recovery times for surgery can take between four and 12 weeks and for a Xiapex injection it is typically a fortnight.
+Recovery times for surgery can take between four and 12 weeks and for a Xiapex injection, it is typically a fortnight.
 Both methods are carried out as day surgery, which means you will go home on the day of your procedure and you do not need to stay in hospital overnight.

 Both surgery and injection have good results, although in some cases over time the procedure may need to be repeated.
 For Xiapex, 92% of patients in the UK who have had the procedure say they were ‘very satisfied’ or ‘quite satisfied’ with the results but the re-occurrence rate at five years is higher for injection compared to a surgical release.

-What are the risks and complications Dupuytren’s contracture release?
+Risks and complications of Dupuytren’s contracture operations

 A pre-operative assessment is our opportunity to ensure that the procedure for which you have been referred is right for you.
 We’ll explain your treatment to you and makes sure that you are well enough to go ahead with it.
 It is also your opportunity to meet the team who will care for you and to ask any questions.